 A pulled or strained calf muscle affects the muscles and tendons in the back of the lower leg.
+It can decrease mobility making it difficult to walk.

 A person may feel pain in the: